hashicorp/terraform-ls/ROADMAP.md

-# Q4 2020 Roadmap
+# Q1 2021 Roadmap

 Each quarter, the team will highlight areas of focus for our work and upcoming research.
 Each release will include necessary tasks that lead to the completion of the stated goals as well as community pull requests, enhancements, and features that are not highlighted in the roadmap.
-This calendar quarter (Oct-Dec 2020) we will be prioritizing the following areas of work:
+This calendar quarter (Jan-Mar 2021) we will be prioritizing the following areas of work:

 ## Currently In Progress
 ### Expanded Completion and Hover